 2. Transwestern's filing neither precludes a secondary market for options nor interferes with shippers' ability to use capacity release.

 PG&E erroneously states that there will be no secondary market for options.
 Protest at 3.
 In fact, as stated in Transwestern's filing, options can be released and assigned.
 The only limitation is that such release or assignment must be in the context of the release or assignment of the underlying firm transportation agreement pursuant to the appropriate tariff provisions.
 Sempra states that "[i]t is unclear why firm shippers should not be allowed to trade Transport Options."
 Protest at 5.
-Transwestern does not intend for options to be traded as purely paper transactions (i.e., separately from the underlying physical capacity).
-Options are intended to be sold only to "shippers" as defined in the proposed tariff sheets.
-If options on Transwestern capacity are sold to parties that do not fall within the definition of "shipper," the trading of such options could become activity within the jurisdiction of the Commodities Futures Trading Commission.
+Transwestern specifically states that its program for the sale of transportation options is a physical transaction, and that options are not intended to be traded as purely paper transactions (i.e., separately from the underlying physical capacity).
+Options can only be sold to "shippers" as defined in the proposed tariff sheets.
+The trading of options might subject Transwestern to the jurisdiction of the Commodities Futures Trading Commission if the program were expanded to include the sale of such paper options on Transwestern capacity, to parties that do not fall within the definition of "shipper,".
 It is not Transwestern's intention to initiate such activity at this time.

 PG&E overgeneralizes when it states that "[s]ales of capacity from an existing shipper appear to be similar to existing capacity releases or turnbacks."
 Protest at 3.
 PG&E is referring to shipper puts, which would guarantee shippers the ability to terminate their firm services agreements with Transwestern as to all or some of their existing capacity.
 Put options differ from capacity release or turnback in several ways.
 First of all, capacity release does not guarantee shippers the ability to relinquish any capacity.
 While all shippers on Transwestern may post capacity to be released, doing so does not guarantee that any replacement shipper will take the capacity.
 Additionally, there is no guarantee that the posted capacity will be resold at the price desired by the releasing shipper.
-Put options allow shippers to contract in advance for the right to hand unneeded capacity back to Transwestern at a certain time and rate.
-Most importantly, Transwestern anticipates that put options will be used by shippers for long-term planning purposes, which distinguishes options from capacity release.
+On the other hand, put options allow shippers to contract with Transwestern in advance for the right to terminate some or all of its firm transportation capacity for fixed consideration.
+Most importantly, Transwestern anticipates that put options will be used by shippers for strategic, long-term planning purposes, which distinguishes options from capacity release that are more frequently seen used for shorter-term operational purposes.

 3. The option fee will be a component of tariff rates for firm service.